 PREPARE SCALLOPS

-LAY OUT remainder of flower fabric and backing fabric, right sides together.
+LAY OUT the remainder of the flower fabric and backing fabric, with right sides together.

 STITCH circles on drawn lines; overlap beginning stitches about 1/2".